CHCAA-EDUX/Scientific-Computing-Workshop/day-1-oop/day-1.2-afternoon.md

 Create a function which does the following:

+Task 1

+- Take the list of user_data
+- Go through each entry in the list
+  - Add to dictionary
+    - key = name : values = (age, height)

+Task 1.1

+- Create a function that will do this for any similar list

+Task 2

+- Take the list of bad_user_data
+- Go through each entry in the list
+  - If first entry is not string:
+    - Raise an error and continue
+  - If first entry is a string
+    - Add to dictionary
+      - key = name : values = (age, height)

+Task 2.1

+- Create a function that will do this for any similar list

 - Go to the folder called "data"
 - For each file in a sorted list
   - check it is a csv